wp-plugins/wp-user-access-notification/readme.txt

 * Sends notifications to the user and to the administrator by email.
 * Shows Date/Time of access action, Browser, IP address, Location (City, Country).
 Please note this plugin uses 3rd party service http://api.ipinfodb.com (IP geolocation API)

+You can get absolutely free professional consultation from our security experts and engineers on http://www.siteguarding.com

 == Installation ==

 1. Upload `wp-user-access-notification.php` to the `/wp-content/plugins/` directory